gbdev/pandocs/content/Video_Display.md

 access to VRAM either.
 In CGB Mode an alternate method to write data to VRAM is to use the HDMA Function (FF51-FF55).

-### OAM (memory at FE00h-FE9Fh) is accessable during
+### OAM (memory at FE00h-FE9Fh) is accessable during Mode 0-1

 ` Mode 0 - H-Blank Period`\
 ` Mode 1 - V-Blank Period`

-Beside for that, OAM can be accessed at any time by using the DMA Function (FF46).
-When directly reading or writing to OAM, a typical procedure that waits for accessibilty or OAM Memory would be:
+Aside from that, OAM can be accessed at any time by using the DMA Function (FF46).
+When directly reading or writing to OAM, a typical procedure that waits for accessibility of OAM Memory would be:

 ` ld   hl,0FF41h    ;-STAT Register`\
 `@@wait1:           ;\`\